sidmulajkar/sidsblog/sidmulajkar/content/posts/b-bplus-trees.md

 ---
 title: "B/B+ Trees How they are helpful in Database?"
-categories: [btree, b tree, bplus-trees, trees, data structures, database, sidsblog]
+categories: [how trees are helpful while searching, btree, b tree, bplus-trees, trees, data structures, database, sidsblog]
-tags: [btree, b tree, bplus-trees, trees, tree, tree data structure, data structures, database, sidsblog]
+tags: [how trees are helpful while searching, btree, b tree, bplus-trees, trees, tree, tree data structure, data structures, database, sidsblog]
 date: 2021-10-25T17:26:04+05:30
 description: "This tutorial will clear all your doubts regarding the B/B+ Trees and do you actually need it"
 author: Siddhant Mulajkar